• ECTS

 1. Entropy of a distribution

-a) Locating an element in a probability set.
+a) Locating an element in a probability space.
 Optimal coding and entropy of a discrete variable. b) Entropy of a continuous variable. c) Entropy of a vector. d) General properties of entropy: affine variable change, independence.

 2. Mutual information